dbhynds/lazy-load-xt/readme.txt

 == Changelog ==

 = 0.5.0 =
-* Implemented srcset for attribute for WP 4.4
+* Implemented srcset attribute for WP 4.4

 = 0.4.1 =
 * Tweaked regex for iframes